chainHero/heroes-service/README.md

 ![Screenshot Web Home Hello World](docs/images/web-home-hello-world.png)

-The `request` page have a form to change the `hello` value.
+The `request` page has a form to change the `hello` value.
 After a successful submission the transaction ID is given.

 ![Screenshot Web Request Success](docs/images/web-request-success.png)